How to connect to Azzurra

 - For Windows, you can use PuTTY and enter as hostname, the machine name you received by e-mail and port: 22 (SSH).
 Then, enter your Azzurra credentials in the new terminal.

-- For Linux and Unix-like (MacOS), you can use the native client provided with the OS and use the following command: ssh user_name@machine_name (replace by the appropriate values, received by e-mail)
+- For Linux and Unix-like (MacOS), you can use the native client provided with the OS and use the following command: ssh firstname.lastname@example.org (replace by the appropriate value, received by e-mail)

 To connect to Azzurra via VPN, you must use the AnyConnect client, that you can download on this link and specify the correct VPN name: @hpc.